cvghivebrain/HiveView/README.md

 * Lumena CEL - no samples
 * MAKIchan Graphics - failed on some samples from https://telparia.com/fileFormatSamples/image/makichan/
 * MegaPaint Symbol Library - no samples
-* New Print Shop - PNM files not read